-Good news, Hellboy fans: the first trailer for Neil Marshall’s impending reboot has arrived a day early, and the end of the world has never looked more fun.
+Good news, Hellboy fans: A new red-band trailer for Neil Marshall’s impending reboot has arrived, and the end of the world in a storm of fire and blood has never looked more entertaining.

-Not only does the trailer offer the first look at Stranger Things star David Harbour’s Hellboy in action, but the rest of the Bureau for Paranormal Research and Defense makes an appearance, too.
-Deadwood and American Gods star Ian McShane, who plays BPRD founder Trevor Bruttenholm, shows up to offer Hellboy some fatherly advice.
-The Miseducation of Cameron Post‘s Sasha Lane appears as Alice Monaghan, while Lost and Hawaii 5-0 actor Daniel Dae Kim plays Ben Daimio, a shape-shifting BPRD agent with a serious grudge against Hellboy and his demonic ilk.
+Not only does the trailer offer a better look at Stranger Things star David Harbour’s Hellboy in action, but the rest of the Bureau for Paranormal Research and Defense (BPRD) makes an appearance, too.
+Deadwood and American Gods star Ian McShane, who plays BPRD founder Trevor Bruttenholm, makes a brief appearance, as well as The Miseducation of Cameron Post‘s Sasha Lane, who plays Alice Monaghan, a woman whose childhood encounter with faeries has shaped her life.
+Most notable, however, might be the appearance of Lost and Hawaii 5-0 actor Daniel Dae Kim as Ben Daimio, a shape-shifting BPRD agent with a serious grudge against Hellboy and his demonic ilk.

-There are also plenty of jokes, a smattering of fast-paced action scenes, a veritable horde of monsters, and a big focus on Hellboy’s mysterious Right Hand of Doom.
+There are also plenty of jokes, a smattering of intense, fast-paced action scenes, a romantic moment set within a torrent of blood, some underworld dragon-riding shots, a veritable horde of monsters, and a big focus on Hellboy’s mysterious Right Hand of Doom.
 In other words, it’s Hellboy through and through.

 Guillermo del Toro, who directed 2004’s Hellboy and its sequel, Hellboy II: The Golden Army, is not involved in the reboot, nor is former Hellboy star Ron Perlman.
 However, del Toro has given the film his blessing, while Perlman and Harbour made peace at a dinner moderated by comedian Patton Oswalt.

 The fresh cast isn’t the only thing that will set 2019’s Hellboy apart from its predecessors, either.
-While the new trailer is more playful than scary, Hellboy will be rated R, and will reportedly focus more on the source material’s horror-based roots.
+While the new trailer offers as much comedy as horror, Hellboy will be rated R, and will reportedly focus more on the source material’s darker elements.